 1.2 Popular Variations

-• Creamy Lobster Pasta: This variation often features a rich, velvety sauce made from heavy cream, garlic, and sometimes a splash of white wine, creating a luxurious dining experience.
+- Creamy Lobster Pasta: made with heavy cream, garlic, and maybe a splash of white wine, this one is rich and velvety.

 1.3 Nutritional Value